MatthiasKainer/Organismus/readme.md

 // some-element[name=other]: <p>Receptor State: 0</p>
 ```

-If we wouldn't have added the filter, all counter instances would have been incremented. `organic-lit` also takes care that only the one element that receives the change is re-rendered, the other one remains untouched.
+If we wouldn't have added the filter, all counter instances would have been incremented.

-While this might look like a drawback at first (and it is something that can lead to bugs if not tested properly), it is actually one of the huge advantages of `organic-lit`.
+While this might look like a drawback at first (and it is something that can lead to bugs if not tested properly), it is actually one of the huge advantages of `Organismus`.
 Think about a spreadsheet like application.
 We have thousands of identical cells, some of those with references to others.
 If a field changes, it releases a hormone, and the others can check if they are affected and change only if.

 ```ts
 const cellChanged = defineHormone("cell/changed", {